khaledalmaarii/HackTricks-wiki/forensics/basic-forensic-methodology/pcap-inspection/README.md

 1,10.55.100.111,165.227.216.194,20054,92,29,52,1,52,7774,20053,0,0,0,0
 0.838,10.55.200.10,205.251.194.64,210,69,29398,4,300,70,109,205,0,0,0,0
 ```
 ### DNS info

+DNS (Domain Name System) is a fundamental component of the internet that translates domain names into IP addresses.
+It allows users to access websites and other online resources using easy-to-remember domain names instead of complex IP addresses.

+When conducting a forensic analysis of network traffic captured in a PCAP file, inspecting DNS information can provide valuable insights.
+Here are some key details to look for:

+- **DNS Queries**: These are requests made by a client to resolve a domain name into an IP address.
+They typically include the domain name being queried and the type of record being requested (e.g., A, AAAA, MX, NS).

+- **DNS Responses**: These are the replies from DNS servers to the client's queries.
+They contain the resolved IP address or other relevant information, such as the time-to-live (TTL) value.

+- **DNS Resource Records**: These are the individual entries in a DNS response that provide specific information about a domain.
+Common types include A records (IPv4 address), AAAA records (IPv6 address), MX records (mail server), and NS records (name server).

+By analyzing DNS information in a PCAP file, you can gain insights into the communication patterns, identify potential malicious activities (e.g., domain generation algorithms, command and control servers), and uncover valuable information for further investigation.

+Remember to consider the context and cross-reference DNS information with other network artifacts to get a comprehensive understanding of the network traffic and potential security incidents.
 ```bash
 #Get info about each DNS request performed
 cat dns.log | zeek-cut -c id.orig_h query qtype_name answers